PippyUrkel/RAAGA-MEDITATION/README.md

-# Raga Meditation Player
+# 🎵 Raga Meditation Player

 The **Raga Meditation Player** is a web application that generates music based on user-provided prompts or pre-defined Raagas.
-It uses a Flask backend powered by the MusicGen model to generate music and a React frontend for user interaction.
+It uses a Flask backend powered by the MusicGen model and a React frontend for user interaction.

 ---

-## Features
+## ✨ Features

-- **AI-Powered Music Generation**: Generate music based on text prompts using the MusicGen model.
+- **🎶 AI-Powered Music Generation**: Generate music based on text prompts using the MusicGen model.
-- **Pre-Defined Raagas**: Choose from 9 pre-defined Raagas for quick music generation.
+- **🎼 Pre-Defined Raagas**: Choose from 9 beautiful Raagas for instant music creation.
-- **Custom Prompts**: Enter your own mood, time of day, or emotion to generate personalized music.
+- **🖋️ Custom Prompts**: Enter your own mood, time of day, or emotion to generate personalized music.
-- **Audio Playback**: Listen to the generated music directly in the browser.
+- **🎧 Audio Playback**: Listen to the generated music directly in your browser.
-- **Download Option**: Download the generated `.wav` file for offline use.
+- **⬇️ Download Option**: Download the `.wav` file for offline listening.

 ---

-## Project Structure
+## 🗂️ Project Structure

 ```
 IKS_PROJECT/